 - 24/7 Customer Service.

-With a massive, 5,200+ server network spread across 62 countries, NordVPN is the behemoth of the industry — and they’re still growing.
+With a massive, 5,500 server network spanning 58 countries, NordVPN is the behemoth of the industry — and they’re still growing.
 Based in Panama, this provider is exempt from major surveillance agreements, and has military-grade 256-bit AES encryption with a wealth of protocols to beat just about any censorship firewall or geoblock.
 That makes them great for oppressed countries like China, Russia, and North Korea, as well as making them reliable at beating VPN-blocking streamers like Netflix.

 But alongside power, NordVPN also boasts solid speed, with unlimited bandwidth and no speed caps.
 Plus, they have one of the most complete zero-logging policies available, with an attractive graphical map that makes picking your server easy.